0-1-0/authorship/README.md

 # How to use this:

 1. Install pyhon 2.7
+2. Create virtual environment 'virtualenv venv --no-site-packages'
+3. Activate it 'source venv/bin/activate'
-2. Install python setup utils / easy_install (instructions: https://pypi.python.org/pypi/setuptools)
+4. Install python setup utils / easy_install (instructions: https://pypi.python.org/pypi/setuptools)
-3. Install pip ('sudo easy_install pip')
+5. Install pip ('sudo easy_install pip')
-4. Install scikit_learn, scipy, numpy, nltk, spacy ('pip install -U numpy scipy scikit-learn nltk spacy &&  python -m spacy.en.download all')
+6. Install scikit_learn, scipy, numpy, nltk, spacy ('pip install -U numpy scipy scikit-learn nltk spacy &&  python -m spacy.en.download all')
-5. Train model with 'python train.py', command options are '-i' : input file with train data, '-o': output file for model.
+7. Train model with 'python train.py', command options are '-i' : input file with train data, '-o': output file for model.
 If no options provided, example_train.txt will be used by defauld, and model will be saved as cls.pkl
-6. Predict probabilities of test data with 'python predict.py', command options: '-i': input test file, '-o': output file with results, '-m': path to model file.
+8. Predict probabilities of test data with 'python predict.py', command options: '-i': input test file, '-o': output file with results, '-m': path to model file.
 If no options probided, cls.pkl will be used as model, example_test.txt as a test data, and results will be shown to console.
-7. Train and test data have to be in the same format, as example_train.txt and example_test.txt.
+9. Train and test data have to be in the same format, as example_train.txt and example_test.txt.
-8. As well, you could check accuracy with cross-validation.
+10. As well, you could check accuracy with cross-validation.
 Use python check_accuracy.py -i train.txt for that

 # How to use binary distributions: